Sending data to the server by the browser

 - Updates.
 The browser periodically requests information about updates from Yandex servers and transfers some technical data to the server.

-- Displaying the Tableau and tabs.
-The browser periodically sends addresses of your visited websites to the server in order to get their graphic logos for the Tableau and tabs.
-We may make it possible to disable this function in the future.
+- Display the Tableau and tabs.
+The browser periodically sends addresses of your visited websites to the server in order to get their logos for the Tableau and tabs.
+We may make it possible to turn this off in the future.